pivotal/docs-platform-automation/docs/configuration-management/creating-a-product-config-file.md

 For convenience, Platform Automation provides you with two ways to use the `om staged-config` command.
 The command can be run as a [task][staged-config] inside of your pipeline.
-As an example of how to invoke this for the [PAS][PAS] product in your pipeline.yml(resources not listed):
+As an example of how to invoke this for the [PAS][pas] product in your pipeline.yml(resources not listed):
 ```yaml
 jobs: